The Phase Stability Network of all Inorganic Materials: Results

-Another metric of interest in a real-world network is transitivity or clustering, quantified by its clustering coefficient, $\mathcal{C}$, which is the mean probability that two nodes connected to the same third node are themselves connected.
-In other words, if materials A and B each have a tie-line with material C, what is the probability that A and B have a tie-line between themselves?
-Depending on how the averaging is performed, a global clustering coefficient ($\mathcal{C}_g$) or mean local clustering coefficient ($\bar{\mathcal{C}_i}$) of a network can be defined~\cite{watts_collective_1998, newman_structure_2003}.
-For the materials network, the clustering coefficients are $\mathcal{C}_g = 0.41$ and $\bar{\mathcal{C}_i} = 0.55$, comparable to some other real-world networks, and much higher than random networks of the same density~\cite{newman_structure_2003}.
-Fig.~\ref{fig:clustering_mean_k} shows the mean local clustering coefficient for nodes of degree $k$ as a function of $k$.
-The decrease in $\bar{\mathcal{C}_i}$ with increasing degree indicates that stable materials form local, highly-connected communities in the network, and such behavior often suggests a hierarchical network structure~\cite{Ravasz2003, Szabo2003}.
-A related metric in a network is the extent of assortative mixing, i.e.\ tendency of nodes to connect to other ``similar'' nodes.
-We calculate the assortativity coefficient, the Pearson correlation coefficient of degree between pairs of connected nodes, for the materials network and find it to be around $-0.13$, indicating weakly dissortative mixing behavior.
-This is also confirmed by the distribution of the mean degree of neighbors of a node of degree $k$ being a decreasing function of $k$ (Fig.~\ref{fig:clustering_mean_k}).
-In other words, materials with a high degree (large number of tielines) tend to connect with materials with lower degree (smaller number of tielines).
-The weakly dissortative behavior of the materials network is similar to that observed in most other technological, information, biological networks, and is likely a virtue of such networks being simple graphs~\cite{Maslov2004}.
+Another metric of interest in a real-world network is transitivity or clustering, quantified by its clustering coefficient, $\mathcal{C}$, which is the probability that two nodes connected to the same third node are themselves connected.
+In other words, given that there exist stable two-phase equilibria A--C and B--C, what is the probability that A and B can stably coexist?
+Depending on how the averaging is performed, a global ($\mathcal{C}_g$) or mean local ($\bar{\mathcal{C}_i}$) cluster coefficient of a network can be defined~\cite{newman_structure_2003, watts_collective_1998}.
+For the materials network, the clustering coefficients are $\mathcal{C}_g = 0.41$ and $\bar{\mathcal{C}_i} = 0.55$, comparable to other real-world networks, and much higher than random networks of the same density.
+The mean local clustering coefficient of the materials network decreases with increasing node connectivity (Fig.~\ref{fig:topology}b), indicating that stable materials form local highly-connected communities in the network, and such behavior often suggests a hierarchical network structure~\cite{ravasz_hierarchical_2003}.
+The assortativity coefficient or the Pearson correlation coefficient of degree between pairs of connected nodes in the materials network is $-0.13$, indicating weakly dissortative mixing behavior.
+This is also confirmed by the distribution of the mean degree of neighbors of a node of degree $k$ being a decreasing function of $k$ (Fig.~\ref{fig:topology}a).
+In other words, materials with a high $k$ (i.e.\ large number of tie-lines) tend to connect with materials with a lower $k$ (i.e.\ smaller number of tie-lines).
+This weakly dissortative behavior of the materials network is similar to that observed in most other technological, information, biological networks, and is likely a virtue of such networks being simple graphs~\cite{maslov_detection_2004}.